What is a 1099-INT Form?

 Key Components of a 1099-INT Form

-• Payer's Information: This section includes the name, address, and taxpayer identification number (TIN) of the financial institution that issued the form.
+• Payer's Information: The name, address, and taxpayer identification number (TIN) of the financial institution that issued the form.

-• Recipient's Information: Here, the name, address, and taxpayer identification number of the individual or entity receiving the interest is recorded.
+• Recipient's Information: Your name, address, and taxpayer identification number.

 Reading a 1099-INT Form